- I know the power of good small groups.

 - Many books written for small group facilitators are not user-friendly.

-As a former therapist who’s led many small groups, I’ve seen people healed through the power of community — through finding others with whom they can share vulnerably, honestly and safely.
+As a former therapist who’s led many small groups, I’ve seen people healed through the power of community — through finding others with whom they can share vulnerably, honestly, and safely.
 For years, I heard the same phrase repeatedly: “I thought I was the only one.”
-Then I had the privilege of being a participant, and I experienced firsthand the power of healthy small groups.
+Then, I had the personal privilege of being a participant, and I experienced firsthand the power of healthy small groups.

-Since leaving professional practice twenty years ago to raise my three adopted, special needs kids, I’ve been continually involved in small groups, facilitating some and participating in others.
-In all, I’ve grown in ways I couldn’t have otherwise.
+Since leaving professional practice twenty years ago to raise my three adopted, special-needs kids, I’ve been continually involved in small groups, facilitating some and participating in others.
+In all, I’ve grown in ways I could never have otherwise.

-Because God created us for relationship — for real, honest, safe, growing, healing relationship first with Him then with His created.
+Because God created us for relationship — for real, honest, safe, growing, healing relationship first with Him and then with those He created.
 God’s intention from the beginning has been for us to connect, to give and receive both grace and truth, for that is how we grow in holiness.
-And as we grow in God, we are healed, though sometimes that healing looks far different than what we ever hoped or expected.
+As we grow in God, we are healed, though sometimes that healing looks far different than what we ever hoped or expected.